CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 [graphic]

+### Access an API

-**Scenario 1**: Upon opening your mobile bank app, you want to show your users a few bank services.
+**Scenario**: Upon opening your mobile bank app, you want to show your users a few bank services.
 Because there is no sensitive data, user permission (login) is not required.
 Under the covers, the Mobile SDK requests access to the API using client ID and client secret for the registered app.
 If the app credentials are valid, the MAG returns an access token.
 In OAuth, this flow is called **client credential** and it is the default flow of the Mobile SDK.
 In a nutshell, client credentials authenticates access to an API.

-**Scenario 2**: You have a specialized mobile app that requires user authentication before they see any data.
-In this case, you could set the default to the username and password flow.

 ```c#
 // MAS.Start(Context context, bool shouldUseDefault);